gvwilson/sensibleadventures/cloudherd/new.md

 shifted his gaze to Thokmay.
 "Tha've steel a thee."

 The prince glanced at Ulfmaerr.
-"Your sword," the magician said, glancing meaningfully at the trees around them.
+"Your sword," the magician said, looking meaningfully at the trees around them.
 "You're not allowed iron in the deep.
 The forest doesn't like it."

 Thokmay reluctantly unbuckled his sword belt and laid it on the ground.
-"An tha dirk an all," the troll said.
+"An tha cnif an all," the troll said.
 A moment later Thokmay and Noxy's knives both lay on the soft duff.

 Satisfied, the troll knuckle-walked over to Kulbinder and held out his hand, fingers curled in a loose fist.
 The tiger sniffed him delicately, blinked, and yawned to show his teeth.
 The troll snorted in amusement.
-"Ay've sich mysel, mat ay've not fra manckle thass at ma friends."
+"Ay've sich mysel, mat ay've not fra manckle thass at ma bens."

+The tiger looked at Ulfmaerr.
+"He said, he has teeth too, but he wouldn't try to scare his friends with them."

 "Are we friends then?" the tiger asked, as casually as he might ask whether it was going to rain that afternoon.